-Amazon vice president and distinguished engineer resigns to protest firings of employee activists on climate, warehouse safety
+Amazon vice president, a distinguished engineer, resigns to protest firing of employee activists

 He said he made his objections known “through the proper channels and by the book” internally.
 “That done, remaining an Amazon VP would have meant, in effect, signing off on actions I despised,” Bray said.
 “So I resigned.”
 He told The New York Times he had no specific goals for publicizing his decision and didn’t expect it to receive much notice.

-Bray worked as a senior principal technologist for Amazon Web Services in the company’s Vancouver, B.C., office, beginning in December 2014, following more than three decades in computer science that included stints at Sun Microsystems and Google and contributions to an important Internet specification in the late 1990s.
+Bray worked as a senior principal technologist for Amazon Web Services in the company’s Vancouver, B.C., office, beginning in December 2014, following more than three decades in computer science that included stints at Sun Microsystems and Google and contributions to an important internet specification in the late 1990s.
 At Amazon, he was promoted to vice president and distinguished engineer, joining a small group of individuals recognized as the company’s top technical talent and leaders.

 Amazon had no comment on Bray’s resignation.
 The company has hundreds of vice presidents, but a spokesperson would not say how many people at the company hold the distinguished engineer title.
 A LinkedIn search of Amazon employees who list their title as “distinguished engineer” returns eight results.
 Amazon has more than 935,000 full- and part-time employees globally, most of whom are hourly employees in the company’s enormous retail fulfillment and logistics business.